abrady/VulkanRenderer/README.md

 # TODOs
 * document some of the annoying things I'm finally getting around to coding around.
 * VulkPipelineBuilder should use a set for stages and error if they already exist...
+* resources next steps: generate a manifest during the build and load that.

 * need per-actor materials:
     * x update descriptors set layout